 Determining fault is an essential step for handling a car accident in any state like Arizona that follows a traditional fault-based system.
 In a no-fault state, every driver uses his or her own insurance to cover damages from accidents regardless of who caused those accidents, except under specific conditions like cases involving very severe injuries or damages beyond the scope of available insurance coverage.

-Comparative Fault in Arizona
+Comparative Fault Laws in Arizona

 Arizona also follows a comparative negligence law, meaning that more than one party, including an injured driver, could potentially absorb fault for a claimed incident.
 For example, if one driver was texting behind the wheel and ran a red light, striking another driver who was speeding, the distracted driver who committed the moving violation would likely absorb most of the fault for the accident.
 Additionally, the speeding driver would likely incur some fault despite the fact that he or she was driving with the right-of-way, due to speeding.

 The comparative fault could come into play with an insurance claim or a civil lawsuit for a car accident in Arizona.
 The plaintiff’s shared fault for a car accident would diminish the potential recovery he or she could secure.
 The shared fault may also bar a driver from securing an insurance settlement.
-Ultimately, any driver concerned about the fault in a recent Arizona car accident should consult an attorney as soon as possible.
+Ultimately, any driver concerned about the fault in a recent Arizona car crash should contact an attorney as soon as possible.